 Pro Tip: This is the trail for you if you’re not afraid of walking uphill – there are some big, uphill steps that will get your heart pounding in the best possible way.

-LFIf you like waterfalls, this is the hike for you.
+If you like waterfalls, this is definitely one of the best hikes for kids in Glacier National Park.
 You’ll leave from a trailhead on the Going-to-the-Sun Road, and follow the trail down a widely burned forest area.
 Here is a great opportunity to discuss fire ecology, and its importance to forest health, with your children!
 Just a mile or so in you will see powerful, cerulean St. Mary Falls.
 Keep going and you’ll arrive at Virginia Falls, plummeting off of Little Chief mountain.
 Virginia Falls has two great areas for photographs and picnics.
 One view is across the bridge.
 The other is a spur trail that takes you right up to the base of the waterfall.
 This allows you to feel the power of all that water coming down the mountain — you may get pretty wet choosing this option!

 Pro Tip: Waterfall hikes are the locals’ favorite in the spring and early summer, when they are the fullest!

 The Many Glacier area is heaven for kids.
-Turquoise waters, wildlife viewing opportunities from rangers and photographers often set up in the Swiftcurrent parking lot with spotting scopes, huckleberry picking in late summer, and huckleberry ice cream every day!
+Turquoise waters, wildlife viewing opportunities, huckleberry picking in late summer, and huckleberry ice cream every day!
 The easy Grinnell Lake hike can start in two ways.
 The first — which will add a few miles each way to the mileage stated above — is from the Many Glacier Hotel on the Swiftcurrent Nature Trail, part of which is handicapped accessible.

 Pro Tip: The Boat Company’s trips sell out almost daily in the summer, but you can reserve tickets as early as January on their website!
 Do it.
 Waiting kids are whiny kids.